Meeting the Needs of All Learners

 Performing, creating and responding to music or theatre are fundamental processes in which humans engage.
 It has long been recognized how children are naturally drawn to the performing arts through their free creative play.
 A formal education in the performing arts has many benefits for students.
 Through a sequential education in the performing arts students learn varied ways to communicate ideas, thoughts and feelings, develop poise and self-esteem and chart a course towards an enriched quality of life.
 In alignment with the New Jersey Student Learning Standards for the Visual and Performing Arts, the East Brunswick Schools offers a comprehensive program in Music and Theatre Arts for all students.

 Music has been identified as a fundamental human function since the earliest recorded histories of civilization.
 The school district delivers music instruction to all students through a variety of courses that are designed for their diverse talents, interests and proficiencies.
 Certified specialists in all schools follow a sequential district-wide curriculum.
-In grades kindergarten through three, general music instruction is given two times a week for half of the year and once a week for the other half, for an average of 60 minutes per week.
-Fourth and fifth graders have two periods of music instruction each week for an average of 80 minutes per week.
-Additionally students may choose optional instruction on a string instrument beginning in grade four and on a band instrument beginning in grade five.
+In grades kindergarten through four, general music instruction is given one time per week for 60 minutes.
+Additionally, students may choose optional instruction on a string or band instrument beginning in grade four.
 Each beginner student musician receives 40 minutes of small group lesson instruction on a rotating schedule.
 After a sufficient degree of proficiency is reached, district-wide bands and orchestras are formed.

-Middle School is a time for further arts exploration and it is where formal instruction in Theatre Arts commences.
-All students gain broad-based exposure to theatre arts through cycle courses in both grade six and grade seven while Band, Chorus and Orchestra round out the performing arts program as elective courses open to all sixth and seventh graders.
-As in the elementary schools, group lessons, offered on a rotating schedule, are part of the course requirements for all band and orchestra students.
+Upper Elementary is a time for further arts exploration and it is where formal instruction in Theatre Arts commences.
+All students gain broad-based exposure to general music and theatre arts through cycle courses in fifth and sixth grades while Dance, Theatre, Piano, Band, Chorus and Orchestra round out the performing arts program as elective courses open to the students.
+Students receive both small group and full ensemble instruction in band and orchestra.